 She came to Australia in 1977 as one of a number of replacement Trackers to replace 9 Trackers that were destroyed in a hangar fire at HMAS Albatross (Nowra) in December 1976.
 She was used aboard the aircraft carrier HMAS Melbourne, the Naval Air Station HMAS Albatross at Nowra and lastly for coastal surveillance of the NW Shelf of WA.

 In 1990 our Tracker #851 was sold to QANTAS as an apprentice training aid, and in 2006 HARS acquired it.
-It is being rebuilt to flying condition.
+It is being rebuilt to running and taxiing condition.

 Engines: 2 x Wright R1820-82WA 9 cylinder supercharged air-cooled radials (~30 L), 1,500 bhp each